danielsaidi/OnboardingKit/Sources/Tutti/Tutti.docc/Tutorials.md

 let tutorial = Tutorial(pages: [page1, page2, page3])
 ```

-As you can see, ``Tutorial`` has very basic data and just consists of a set of ``TutorialPage``s.
+As you can see, ``Tutorial`` has very basic data and just consists of a set of ``TutorialPage`` items.
 Subclass it if you need it to carry more data.

 ## Localized tutorials